Skip to main content

 Relation Reference

-Relation Reference renders a reference property exactly like Relation SysId but will additionally add the referenced entity at the end of the returned JSON in the referenced section.
+Relation Reference renders a reference property exactly like Relation SysId, but will additionally add the referenced entity at the end of the returned JSON in the referenced section.

 {